2018ik/2018ik.github.io/_wiki/christ_resurrection.markdown

 ## Background

-Christ's resurrection is the beginning of the new creation.
+**Christ's resurrection** was the beginning of the new creation.
 It produced the firstborn Son of god, the many sons of God, and Christ was made the life-giving Spirit.
+Furthermore, it regenerated us unto living hope, and made us alive together with Christ.

 For a vast majority of Christians, resurrection is simply a historical process that Jesus underwent 2000 years ago.
 Seemingly the most significant aspect of resurrection is that it signifies Christ's complete victory of death, Hades and the grave.